mihai-satmarean/firehawk/README.md

 ## Intro

+Much of the work is continuing on this project here https://github.com/firehawkvfx/firehawk-main.
+The purpose of the firehawk-main repo is to maintain a central account and Hashicorp Vault to deploy resources from AWS.
+The future of this repo will become a spoke of the main deployment hub.

 We document steps you can follow for replication of Firehawk in another environment.

 Some of this documentation will share what you will need to learn if you are a TD / Pipeline TD new to running cloud resources.
 I'd recommend learning Terraform and Ansible.
 I recommend passively putting these tutorials on without necesarily following the steps to just expose yourself to the concepts and get an overview.
 Going through the steps yourself is even better.